GUITAR LESSONS FOR KIDS - THE CHILDBLOOM DIFFERENCE

 In 1995, she brought the Childbloom Guitar Program to Boise and has been the Director of the Boise program since that time.
 Childbloom has awarded her the following honors: Motivator Award, Outstanding Program, Outstanding Director, Teacher of the Year and Childbloom’s highest honor, the Master Teacher Award.

-Several of Kelli’s students have gone on to study music in college, two of which have become Childbloom instructors, themselves.
+Several of Kelli’s students have gone on to study music in college, three of which have become Childbloom instructors, themselves.
 It is estimated that one in a thousand students go on to a career in music.
 With that in mind, her goal is to inspire each student to a love of music and cultivate the skill for them to be able to incorporate it into their lives at whatever level to which they aspire.

 In her spare time, Kelli devotes a good bit of time working with her therapy dog, Jamaica.
 She and her husband, Jim, enjoy sailing and cycling and spending time in the San Juan Islands.